 Attended by over 200 retailers every year, Future Stores brings together an impressive cast of leading experts to focus on the challenges and dynamics of the industry today.
-This year it was our pleasure to attend the event in London and find out for ourselves what’s at the top of retailers’ to-do lists right now.
+This year it was our pleasure to attend the event in London and find out for ourselves what’s at the top of retailers’ to-do lists right now, and how appointment scheduling and booking tools can help.

 Omnichannel remains omnipresent